csev/cc4e/book/chap01.md

 version of this program in [Chapter 3](chap03.md).

 **Exercise 1-12.** Write a program to print a histogram of the lengths of words in its input.
 It is easiest to draw the histogram horizontally; a vertical orientation is more challenging.
-E

 1.7 Functions
 -------------